buildbreakfix/slipkey/README.md

 The Slipkey protocol standard is defined as follows:

-#### 1. Client Request Format
+#### 1. Client Slip Format
-The client must submit a JSON payload to the server with the following fields:
+The client must submit a JWT to the server with the following fields in its claims:

 | Field       | Type     | Description                                                                 |
 |-------------|----------|-----------------------------------------------------------------------------|